kubernetes-sigs/sig-windows-tools/guides/guide-for-adding-windows-node.md

 Use the command that was given to you when you ran `kubeadm init` on a control plane host.
 If you no longer have this command, or the token has expired, you can run `kubeadm token create --print-join-command` (on a control plane host) to generate a new token and join command.

-> **Note** Do not forget to add `--cri-socket "npipe:////./pipe/containerd-containerd" --v=5` at the end of the join command, if you use ContainerD
+> **Note** Do not forget to add `--cri-socket "npipe:////./pipe/containerd-containerd" --v=5` at the end of the join command, if you use ContainerD with Kubernetes version below 1.25.

 4. Install kubectl for windows (optional)